List of The Ren & Stimpy Show characters: George Liquor

-George Liquor is a stereotypical ultra-patriotic American citizen.
-He is depicted as a highly aggressive individual, having extremely warped beliefs to the point he believes Republicans are communists.
+George Liquor is a stereotypical-patriotic American citizen.
+He is depicted as a highly aggressive individual, having extremely warped beliefs.
 When episodes featuring him were aired on Nickelodeon, his family name was edited out.
 Instead, the scene would pause and a record-scratching sound effect would be played in place of the word "Liquor".
 Many story pitches featuring Liquor were vetoed by Nickelodeon due to their dislike for the character.
 After Kricfalusi's termination from the show, the rights to the character were returned to him.

 According to Kricfalusi, he is Ren and Stimpy's official owner.
 He was voiced by Michael Pataki until his death in 2010, preceded by Harris Peet who voiced prototypes of the character in "The Boy Who Cried Rat" and "Black Hole".
-Kricfalusi would provide additional voice lines for the character that Pataki had not recorded before his death in "Cans Without Labels", the character's final official appearance.
+Kricfalusi provided additional voice lines for the character that Pataki had not recorded before his death in "Cans Without Labels", the character's final official appearance.